 Human Factors, or Human Factors Engineering (HF/HFE) is the systematic assessment and accommodation of the human element in a man-machine interface.
 It is a broad field, including both physical human factors (i.e. operation of industrial machinery, or maintenance of correct posture in an office environment), and cognitive human factors (i.e. human-centred design of in-vehicle information systems; also known as cognitive ergonomics).
 In the Cognitive informatics team we have a number of capabilities in this category.

-One of the primary applications over the past 2 FY has been to develop a methodology for the remote assessment of cognitive workload, which can be applied in a number of operational environments.
+Over the past two years we have started developing a methodology for the assessment of cognitive workload, which can be applied in a number of operational environments.
 Traditional workload testing technique such as Instantaneous Situation Awareness and Subjective Workload Assessment generally interrupt the task being assessed, in order to obtain a rating.
 As an alternative, we have been looking into methodologies including Electro-Dermal Activity, Electroencephalography, Decision Response Task (DRT), and Pupillometry, as alternate means of gathering workload data.
 In an ongoing collaborative effort (internal and external collaborations) we are developing tools for lightweight workload assessment to further investigate the relationship between automation, trust and workload.